katmore/webhook/docs/phpdoc.md

-    $clone_url : string
+    $clone_url :

 __

 #### Type

-string -- the url of this repo is a clone of
+-- the url of this repo is a clone of

 # __